Try Voice Dialogue (Python)

 <eps> CAMERA|0,15.25,0|4.5,0,0|22.4|27.0

-First of all, try connection using a dummy program.
+First, let’s run a connection test using a dummy program.

 Create test.py #